ietf-rats-wg/draft-ietf-rats-eat-measured-component/draft-ietf-rats-eat-measured-component.md

 ### Signer {#signer}

-A signer is an entity that digitally signed the measured component.
+A signer is an entity that digitally signed the software component that is measured.
 Typically, the signature is verified during installation or when the measured component is executed by the boot ROM, operating system, or application launcher.
 For example, as in UEFI Secure Boot {{UEFI2}} and Arm Trusted Board Boot {{TBBR-CLIENT}}.
 Another example may be the controlling entity in an app store.